The AMARNA:3D ProjectRecreating the ancient Egyptian city of Akhetaten / Tel El Amarna

 The images to the left will take you directly to them.

-My main research interests focus on historical reconstruction and when not teaching or working on material for the Amarna3D project I am usually experimenting in the field of photogrammetry, digital 3D reconstruction of various historical sites, or doing serious genealogical research.
-A number of my active interests are shown below.
-Please click through to find out more.
+As a Technical Artist I am experienced in many aspects of 3D computer graphics, however my main research interests focus on historical reconstruction.
+When not teaching or working on material for the Amarna3D project I am usually experimenting in the field of photogrammetry, the digital 3D reconstruction of various historical sites, or doing serious genealogical research.
+A number of my active interests can be found on my personal website www.pauldocherty.com.